 Let's take our chocolate example.
 Our task is not to find keywords that contain the word chocolate.
 In fact, it's just the opposite - we want to find relevant keywords that don’t contain the word chocolate.

 The reason for this is to extend your thinking about how you optimize your pages, and the content you create.
-After all, if you're only targeting chocolate you're missing the opportunities presented by truffles hot fudge and candy.
-The Related Keywords tool can help you find keywords that you’ve not thought about that could bring more traffic and business to your site.
+After all, if you're only targeting chocolate you're missing the opportunities presented by truffles, hot fudge, and candy.
+The Related Keywords tool can help you find hundreds of keywords that you’ve not thought about that could bring more traffic and business to your site.
 It will help you unearth whole niches you would otherwise miss.

-Go to 'Get Related Keywords' on the Keyword Mapping page, and enter the word chocolate (if you’re selling chocolate).
+Head to the Related keywords tool (just on the left of the page) , and enter a word relevant to what you're researching.
 Wordtracker searches websites that score well on search engines for the search 'chocolate' and extracts the phrases that those sites use.
-You'll find relevant keywords such as truffles, caramel, candy, confectionery, gifts, gourmet sweets, and so on.
+You'll find relevant keywords such as dark chocolate candy, dark baking chocolate, candy gifts, and so on.